Best Outdoor Cameras to Secure your Home

 Energy Saving Features

 Surveillance cameras can use lots of power, but if you to save on electricity bills, look for a motion detection camera.
 Many of these motion detection models will even send you to push or email notifications when something is detected.

-You can get cheap outdoor security cameras for as low as $99, but good-quality and basic system (one camera)usually costs between $100-200.
-For a multi-camera, indoor/outdoor systems with two-way communications and every advanced feature included in the package, it can cost thousands of dollars.
+You can get cheap outdoor security cameras for as low as $99, but a good-quality and basic system (one camera)usually costs between $100-200.
+For a multi-camera, indoor/outdoor system with two-way communications and every advanced feature included in the package, it can cost thousands of dollars.

 If you want to integrate your security cameras with a home alarm system, we recommend these companies:

 - Vivint.
 They have the highest quality of outdoor security cameras.
 Seamless integration with their Sky panel and complete system.
 Great app control as well.
 Request a quote.

 - ADT Pulse.
 Stream cam footage directly from their free mobile app.
 Their cameras are not the highest quality but the footage is good, app functions well and the cost of installation is the best.
 Click to visit their site.

 - Frontpoint.
 These will be DIY cameras so it’ll require more work.
 Great quality and pricing.
 Learn more here.